 Sexual assault is differs from harassment through a thin line that changes it from a civil issue to a legal one.
 A case involving sexual assault involves going beyond verbal threats into making physical ones.
 Sexual harassment is also classified under different crime categories if the offenses go far enough.
 If exacerbated, a sexual harassment case can easily become a sexual assault issue, with additional charges in stalking, menacing, imprisoning, and abusing the victim.

 Sex offenders are sex crime convicts, and their names go on a list that follows them for life.
-Idaho sees thousands of arrests annually when it comes to sex crime reports so when accused you should do all you can to avoid escalation.
-If you need defense in an Idaho court then our friends at Johnson & Monteleone, L.L.P. are available to help.
+Colorado sees thousands of arrests annually when it comes to sex crime reports so when accused you should do all you can to avoid escalation.
+If you need defense in a Colorado court then our friends at Law Office of Rob Biondino are available to help.
 Sexual harassment may not be a crime, but escalation and consequences in court should be avoided at all costs.

 Taking the Case to Court